 Get a room!

-You will need to be armed up to the teeth with everything that might come in handy during the workshop.
+You will need to be armed up to the teeth with everything that might come in handy during the journey mapping workshop.
 And this is your lucky day as we've prepared some free downloadable goodies to save you hours of time. 😉

-- Print out a customer journey mapping template.
+- Print out a customer journey template.
 Here's one for ya.
 Don’t print it too small - if the room allows, cover all the walls, you need as much surface as possible.

 - Print out these instructions for participants and the facilitator cheat sheet.

 - Grab some transparent tape to hang the templates around the walls.

 - Sticky notes.
 Many, many, many sticky notes.
 All the sticky notes you can get.
 We recommend having at least three colors: one for the facts, the other one for the problems, and the last one for improvement ideas.

 - Last but not least: prepare tea/coffee breaks and snacks.
 Hungry and decaffeinated people are bad allies. 🙂

 On the journey mapping workshop day, block some time to set up the room.
 Arrange the tables, place printed reference materials on each table.
 Make sure sticky notes and sharpies all are placed within reach as well.
 Prepare journey mapping surfaces (e.g., the walls).
 You might need an assistant or two to do that.